 OUR EMBLEM & COLORS

-Our team colors are red, white and black.
+Our team colors are red, white, and black.
 The red and white came with our name - the knights who fought alongside Louis in the Crusades wore white tunics with red crosses - though we've placed more emphasis on the red (which symbolizes courage) than the original knights.
 The black entered later as a symbol of dedication.

-In the start of the 2016-2017 season, the St. Louis Crusaders moved away from the coat of arms logo to the current image at the top.
+In the start of the 2016-2017 season, the St. Louis Crusaders moved away from the coat of arms logo to the current image.
 It was developed to better reflect where the team came from and where they saw themselves moving towards.
 The new image features a single Crusader charging forward into battle with a shield and a sword.
 The sword is a sign of courage and strength, the shield is a sign of our protection for one another, and the Crusader represents all team members past, present, and future.